dotnet/roslyn/docs/compilers/CSharp/Compiler Breaking Changes - DotNet 6.md

     }
     ```

-5. <a name="5"></a>In Visual Studio 17.0 servicing, if a `struct` type declaration with no constructors includes initializers for some but not all fields, the compiler will report an error that all fields must be assigned.
+5. <a name="5"></a><a name="roslyn-57925"></a>In Visual Studio 17.0 servicing, if a `struct` type declaration with no constructors includes initializers for some but not all fields, the compiler will report an error that all fields must be assigned.
+See [roslyn#57925](https://github.com/dotnet/roslyn/pull/57925).

     For instance, the following results in an error:
     ```csharp